karashiiro/Simulacrum/README.md

 ### Backend

-The backend is built in Nest.js on AWS, and uses standard Node tooling.
-It will be integrated into the NUKE toolchain later.
+The backend is built in Nest on AWS, using Node-based tooling.

 Backend components will have self-hosted equivalents written after the initial version is done.
 The AWS backend will represent a reference architecture that can be refactored and simplified for more constrained environments.

-#### Archiecture diagram
+#### Architecture diagram

 ![Architecture diagram](./src/simulacrum-cloud-diagrams/simulacrum/aws.png)